tediousjs/node-mssql/README.md

 ### Streaming

 If you plan to work with large amount of rows, you should always use streaming.
 Once you enable this, you must listen for events to receive data.
+Events must be attached before the query completes, but can be attached while in-flight.

 ```javascript
 const sql = require('mssql')